Murders in Mexico hit record as Lopez Obrador seeks justice system reform

 Mexican Attorney General Alejandro Gertz told senators the plan would attack entrenched corruption and impunity as well as the roots of criminal activity.

-Reporting by Anthony Esposito; Editing by Simon Cameron-Moore
+Reporting by Anthony Esposito; Editing by Simon Cameron-Moore and Himani Sarkar